-The Joan and Sanford I. Weill Department of Medicine at NewYork-Presbyterian Hospital/Weill Cornell Medical College has a longstanding tradition of excellence in medical education.
+The Joan and Sanford I. Weill Department of Medicine at NewYork-Presbyterian Hospital/Weill Cornell Medicine has a longstanding tradition of excellence in medical education.
 The department provides medical students, residents, and fellows with a rich learning environment to hone their clinical skills, practice evidence-based medicine, and think critically about their patients.
 Through a wealth of educational resources, mentoring from our distinguished faculty, and rigorous yet balanced training, our graduates build a foundation of excellence for academic careers in clinical practice and research.
 Based on our enduring commitment to education, we continue to produce outstanding physicians, physician-scientists and academic clinicians.

 The Residency Program in Internal Medicine is a top-tier program with three unique training tracks including the traditional categorical program, a primary care program, and the medical research pathway.